markvilar/ttk4135_optimization_and_control/README.md

-# My repository for the NTNU course "TTK4135 - Optimizaton and Control"
+# My repository for the NTNU course: "TTK4135 - Optimizaton and Control"
 The repository includes:
 - Lecture slides
 - Learning material (course book and other resources)